jima-cs/T3Set/README.md

 @inproceedings{
     ma2025t3set,
-    title={T3Set: A Multimodal Dataset with Targeted Suggestions for LLM-based Virtual Coach in Table Tennis Training}, author={Ji Ma and Jiale Wu and Haoyu Wang and Yanze Zhang and Xiao Xie and Zheng Zhou and Jiachen Wang and Yingcai Wu}, year={2025},
+    title={T3Set: A Multimodal Dataset with Targeted Suggestions for LLM-based Virtual Coach in Table Tennis Training}, author = {Ma, Ji and Wu, Jiale and Wang, Haoyu and Zhang, Yanze and Xie, Xiao and Zhou, Zheng and Zhang, Hui and Wang, Jiachen and Wu, Yingcai}, year={2025},
-    booktitle={Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V.2}, doi={10.1145/3711896.3737407}
+    booktitle = {Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V.2}, doi={10.1145/3711896.3737407}
-    pages={}
+    pages = {5686–5697},
+    numpages = {12},
+    publisher = {Association for Computing Machinery}
 }
 ```